-Within the limits of the Rate and Method, the City may adjust the Special Taxes levied on all property within Improvement Area No. 1 to provide the amount required each year to pay annual debt service on the 2020 Bonds and to replenish the 2020 Reserve Fund to an amount equal to the 2020 Reserve Requirement, but not more than a 10% increase on property used for private residential purposes above the amount that would have been levied in that Fiscal Year had there never been any delinquencies or defaults.
-However, the amount of Special Taxes that may be levied against particular categories of property is subject to the maximum tax rates set forth in the Rate and Method.
-In the event of significant Special Tax delinquencies, there is no assurance that the maximum tax rates for property in Improvement Area No. 1 would be sufficient to meet debt service obligations on the 2020 Bonds.
-The City has covenanted in the Fiscal Agent Agreement to institute foreclosure proceedings under certain conditions against property with delinquent Special Taxes to obtain funds to pay debt service on the 2020 Bonds.
-See "SECURITY FOR THE BONDS -Special Tax Fund" and APPENDIX B - "RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX."
+Within the limits of the Rate and Method, in the event of Special Tax delinquencies by one or more Taxable Parcels, the City may adjust the Special Taxes levied on all non-delinquent Taxable Parcels within Improvement Area No. 1 to provide the amount required each year to pay annual debt service on the 2020 Bonds and the 2021 Bonds and to replenish the 2020 Reserve Fund to an amount equal to the 2020 Reserve Requirement; however, (1) any such increase on Taxable Parcels used for private residential purposes is limited to 10% above the amount that would have been levied in that Fiscal Year had there never been any delinquencies or defaults and (2) the amount of Special Taxes that may be levied against particular categories of property is subject to the maximum tax rates set forth in the Rate and Method.
+In the event of significant Special Tax delinquencies, there is no assurance that the maximum tax rates for non-delinquent Taxable Parcels in Improvement Area No. 1 would be sufficient to meet debt service obligations on the Bonds.
+See "SECURITY FOR THE BONDS -Special Tax Fund" and APPENDIX B - "RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX" attached hereto.

-Insufficiency of Special Taxes
+Insufficiency of Special Taxes; Exempt Property

 Under the Rate and Method, the annual amount of Special Tax to be levied on each Taxable Parcel in Improvement Area No. 1 will be based primarily on the land use category and square footage.
-See APPENDIX B - "RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX" and "SECURITY FOR THE BONDS - Rate and Method of Apportionment of Special Taxes."
+See APPENDIX B - "RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX" attached hereto and "SECURITY FOR THE BONDS - Rate and Method of Apportionment of Special Taxes" herein.
 The Act provides that, if any property within Improvement Area No. 1 not otherwise exempt from the Special Tax is acquired by a public entity through a negotiated transaction, or by a gift or devise, the Special Tax will continue to be levied on and enforceable against the public entity that acquired the property.
 In addition, the Act provides that, if property subject to the Special Tax is acquired by a public entity through eminent domain proceedings, the obligation to pay the Special Tax with respect to that property is to be treated as if it were a special assessment and be paid from the eminent domain award.
-The constitutionality and operation of these provisions of the Act have not been tested in the courts.
-Moreover, if a substantial portion of land within Improvement Area No. 1 became exempt from the Special Tax because of public ownership, or otherwise, the maximum Special Tax which could be levied upon the remaining acreage might not be sufficient to pay principal of and interest on the 2020 Bonds when due and a default could occur with respect to the payment of such principal and interest.
-The 2020 Bonds are payable only from the levy of Special Taxes, and no funds of the City or its taxing power is pledged to the repayment of the 2020 Bonds.
+However, the constitutionality and operation of these provisions of the Act have not been tested in the courts.
+Moreover, if a substantial portion of land within Improvement Area No. 1 became exempt from the Special Tax because of public ownership, or otherwise, the maximum Special Tax which could be levied upon the remaining acreage might not be sufficient to pay principal of and interest on the 2021 Bonds when due and a default could occur with respect to the payment of such principal and interest.